Criminal procedure bill will ensure police remain two steps ahead of criminals: Shah | Politics

 - India

-The Criminal Procedure (Identification) Bill will ensure that police and investigators remain two steps ahead of criminals, Home Minister Amit Shah said on Monday, urging the Opposition to not have any apprehensions over the draft law.
+The Criminal Procedure (Identification) Bill as well as other measures taken by the Modi government, including setting up of specialised universities for forensic training, will ensure that police and investigators remain two steps ahead of criminals, Home Minister Amit Shah said on Monday.

 Replying to a discussion on the bill in the Lok Sabha, he said the Opposition members raising human rights concerns must also show concerns over the human rights of those targeted by criminals.